 How often do you come across industries that are extremely vital for the economy but are often underrated from an investment perspective?
 One such industry is the Rubber Manufacturing Industry.
 Finished products of this industry are seen across various other industries like automobiles, tyres, clothes, furniture, footwear, hose and every other machinery.
-In this article, we take a closer look at the rubber manufacturing industry and also the best stocks in rubber manufacturing industry.
+In this article, we take a closer look at the rubber manufacturing industry and also the best stocks in the rubber manufacturing industry.
 Keep Reading to find out!

 Indian Rubber Manufacturing Industry – Overview